SCOPE OF THIS CHAPTER

 Practitioners working in this area should use the list of offences as a 'trigger' to a further assessment to determine if an offender should be regarded as presenting a continued risk of harm to children.

 Once an individual has been sentenced and identified as presenting a risk to children, agencies have a responsibility to work collaboratively to monitor and manage the risk of harm to others.
-Where the offender is given a community sentence, or is being released on Licence, Offender Managers from Probation (or Youth Offending Team workers) will monitor the individual's risk to others and behaviour and liaise with partner agencies through a multi-agency meeting e.g. MAPPA as appropriate.
+Where the offender is given a community sentence, or is being released on Licence, Offender Managers from Probation (or Youth Offending Service workers) will monitor the individual's risk to others and behaviour and liaise with partner agencies through a multi-agency meeting e.g. MAPPA as appropriate.

 In cases where the offender has been sentenced to a period of custody, prison establishments will notify Social Care, Police, Probation Providers and other agencies if necessary prior to any period of release.